Van Gogh in Arles: Explore his Provençal Artistic Adventure

 In this interior scene, Van Gogh seeks to paint “the soul of a place where one can go mad.”
 Red, green, yellow: the composition expresses a strange and emotional atmosphere, almost oppressive.

-👉 A painting with strong symbolic meaning for lovers of intense art.The Night Café - Van Gogh - High-end reproductions of paintings and artworks
+👉 A painting with strong symbolic charge for lovers of intense art.Reproduction of the painting

 🌉 The Langlois Bridge (1888)

-Inspired by Japanese prints, this minimalist landscape with clean lines reflects the harmony between nature, human labor, and rural tranquility.
+Inspired by Japanese prints, this minimalist landscape with clean lines reflects the harmony between nature, human work, and rural calm.

 👤 Self-Portrait with Bandaged Ear (1889)